 Matching Starting Capital with Trading Style

-If you believe you have a good and tested system (you have tested it, not someone else) which will enable you to trade as a short term speculator - and are content to risk no more than 10 percent of your trading capital on any one trade, then it's not unreasonable to conclude that you're ready to give option trading for a living a serious go.
+If you believe you have a good and tested system (you have tested it, not someone else) and are content to risk no more than 10 percent of your trading capital on any one trade, then it's not unreasonable to conclude that you're ready to give option trading for a living a serious go.

 Return to Explain Option Trading Contents Page